-Should You Exclude Follow-up (or Post-Hoc) Studies?
+Should You Exclude Follow-up Studies?

 It is generally better to include the primary study over post-hoc and follow-up studies.
 However, there are times when the post-hoc study is more relevant than the primary study.
 As long as you are only collecting data on each patient once, the follow-up study may be included.